pmndrs/react-zdog/readme.md

 # Api

 Comming soon ...
 For now, this little demo [here](https://codesandbox.io/s/nervous-feather-vk9uh) has it all covered.
+It basically forwards props to zdog primitives, anything you can do in zdog is possible here, too.

 # Hooks